 Adherence to our values Along with our ISO 14001 accreditation for Environmental Management Systems which we secured in 2022, we have been awarded the Silver accreditation in the Port of London Authority's Thames Green Scheme and been shortlisted for the UK Green Business Awards 2024 which demonstrates our commitment to the environment and sustainability in our business practices.
 As part of that, we developed our Responsible Procurement Policy, which guides our supplier selection criteria and reaffirms our commitment to ensuring that our vendors and suppliers do not use child labour, do not use forced, bonded or compulsory labour and that our vendors' and suppliers' employees are paid a fair wage.
 We also require that those employees must be paid in money rather than paid in kind, and that their working hours comply with national laws and industry standards at a minimum.
-We intend to further develop our Responsible Procurement Policy to require as many of our vendors and suppliers as possible to make a positive commitment to those and other similar principles as part of any new contract award or renewal post-30 June 2024.
-We are also members of Business in the Community: The Prince's Responsible Business Network, an organization committed to changing business, transforming lives and helping the planet and communities thrive.
+We intend to further roll out our Responsible Procurement Policy to require as many of our legacy vendors and suppliers as possible to make a positive commitment to those and other similar principles.
+We were also members of Business in the Community: The Prince's Responsible Business Network, (an organisation committed to changing business, transforming lives and helping the planet and communities thrive) during the relevant reference period for this statement but ceased to be a member after 31 December 2024.

-Progress and challenges Over the past year, we have made significant progress, including implementation of the Responsible Procurement Policy, ensuring adherence to processes during supplier tenders, and expanding our Procurement Team.
-There will be some challenges in adapting legacy suppliers to our new standards but expect most will be compliant and where any of those suppliers cannot provide appropriate evidence of the required high standards, we intent to transition to alterative suppliers who are fully aligned with our vision as soon as possible.
-Our future plans Our next steps for improvement include developing our long-term contracting approach, continuing to update our Responsible Procurement Policy as required to maintain best practice, and continuing to build on our existing internal protocols.
-We are intend to enhance our internal training to help our colleagues more effectively manage supplier performance reviews and are considering a more efficient contract management system to help us monitor supplier adherence to our policies.
+Over the past year, we have made significant progress, including implementation of the Responsible Procurement Policy for new and renewing vendors and suppliers, ensuring adherence to processes during supplier tenders, and expanding our Procurement Team.
+There will be some ongoing challenges in adapting legacy suppliers to our new standards during 2025, but we expect the vast majority will be compliant and where any of those suppliers cannot provide appropriate evidence of the required high standards, we intend to transition to alterative suppliers who are fully aligned with our vision as soon as possible.
+Our next steps for improvement include developing our longterm contracting approach, continuing to update our Responsible Procurement Policy as required to maintain best practice, and continuing to build on our existing internal protocols.
+We are working on enhancing our internal training to help our colleagues more effectively manage supplier performance reviews and are planning to implement a more efficient contract management system to help us monitor supplier adherence to our policies.
 Our On-board Retail Team will also be conducting unannounced supplier site visits, whilst our Engineering Team will ensure that the smaller companies we work with as well as legacy suppliers adhere to our contracting requirements, as well as our broader values.
-Training Our internal online training courses will include modules on modern slavery awareness.
-We are continuously hiring new staff, especially within our Fleet Team, and we plan to incorporate modern slavery recognition into introductory training.
-As part of their onboarding, members of our On-board Retail Team are informed about potential red flags in supply chains and we intend to provide further mandatory online training during the induction process.
-We intend to further develop our internal training programme as required to manage any emerging issues that the business faces post-30 June 2024.
+Progress and challenges Our future plans Training We are continuously hiring new staff, especially within our Fleet Team, and we plan to incorporate modern slavery recognition into our mandatory introductory training.
+Aspartof their onboarding, members of our On-board Retail Team are already informed about potential red flags in supply chains and this will be further reinforced by the mandatory modern slavery awareness training module when available.
+It is noted that we did not roll out our internal modern slavery awareness in 2024 as planned due to our focus on the Responsible Procurement Policy.
+We intend to further develop our internal training programme to include a modern slavery awareness module in 2025.